Adventures in Machine Learning

 Creating Engaging User Experiences with Flask Static Files

-The first step is to create a Flask application and then set up the development environment.
-When setting up the Flask application, it is essential to specify the parameters for the host and port for the application.
+First, create a Flask application and set up the development environment.
+Specify the host and port for the application:

 from flask import Flask, render_template